denizgursoy/gotouch/src/customize/dependencies.md

-# Dependency
+# Dependencies

-Dependency can be in different formats depending on the language of selected project structure.
+Selected choice can create list of dependencies.
+A dependency can be in different formats depending on the language of selected project structure.

-## Dependencies in Golang
+### Dependencies in Golang

 If the language of Selected project structure is `go` or `golang` then dependencies should be a list of strings.
 Check table to see which command is executed by gotouch